Western Massachusetts Veterans Outreach Project

 Many men and women who have served in the United States military struggle with a substance use disorder or an addiction.
 Veterans who have seen combat may have co-occurring disorders, such as depression or post-traumatic stress (PTS), in addition to addiction.
 Many veterans suffering from an addiction have co-occurring post-traumatic stress disorder.
 Once referred to as "shellshock" and later "battle fatigue," PTS can be caused by witnessing warfare or other significantly tragic or startling events.
 Traumatic events such as combat exposure and multiple deployments can trigger drug or alcohol use, which all too often can lead to substance misuse or addiction.

-Although most cases of PTS are caused by combat, veterans may also develop the disorder after sexual abuse.
-About 23 percent of female veterans have reported being sexually assaulted during their time in the military.
+Although most cases of PTS are caused by combat, or when basic training aggravates childhood trauma, veterans may also develop the disorder after sexual abuse.
+About 23 percent of female veterans have reported being sexually assaulted during their time in the military, and research now indicates that 2% (1 in 50) of male veterans have reported being sexually assaulted while serving.

 Some symptoms of PTS include: